ScryEngineering/scrygroup.com/content/blog-posts/2019-06-20/solve-problems-process-automation.md

 **The situation:** You loathe the thought of having to hire, train and manage another employee for such a simple task, but you've got hundreds of spreadsheets to manage and reports to generate on a regular basis.
 It's become a running joke on your team about who gets stuck doing it every month and worse, errors creep in.
 You can't be sure it's getting completed accurately and you think there must be a faster way.

+**The fix:** Statistics prove your instincts are correct - about 10% to 20% of human work hours are spent on dull, repetitive computer tasks, state [figures published on Towards Data Science](https://towardsdatascience.com/all-the-robotic-process-automation-rpa-stats-you-need-to-know-bcec22eaaad9).

-**The fix:** Your instincts are correct.
-You'll want to automate your most time consuming, error-prone processes like data entry and report generation first.
+ You'll want to automate your most repetitive, error-prone processes like data entry and report generation first.

 Have your process automation software start with scraping data from documents, place the data in Excel and even email the completed spreadsheet to your contacts.

+One caveat: understanding the types of processes you're automating and the nuances of process automation is critical.
+For example, for data entry your best option might be an attended bot, which runs on a computer and helps employees complete simple, repetitive tasks more quickly and accurately.
+Avoid using bots to automate complex, higher value tasks as this can cause further problems, [as explained in this Forbes article](https://www.forbes.com/sites/cognitiveworld/2018/12/02/the-big-rpa-bubble/#480d945d68d9).

 ## 4. You need to push software updates on a tight schedule